ahmedmohamedalislouma/PLSQL-Project-Automatic-Primary-Key-Sequence-and-Trigger-Creation/README.md

 ## Tools and Technologies

 This script was written using PL/SQL and is compatible with any database that supports PL/SQL.
-It was tested using Oracle Database 19c and SQL Developer.
+It was tested using Toad.